nolanbconaway/nolanbconaway.github.io/content/articles/2020-new-website.md

 I found an [action](https://github.com/marketplace/actions/push-git-subdirectory-as-branch) that will push a subdirectory to another branch of the repo.
 I set that up to send the static site directory to the `master` branch.
 Github will then automatically deploy the site since i am using my `username.github.io` repo! ::confetti_ball::

 So the flow is that I make all updates to `dev` which propagate automatically to `master` and then deployment on push.
 Beautiful!
+You can check out the source code on [github](https://github.com/nolanbconaway/nolanbconaway.github.io/tree/dev).